RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/data-visualization.md

 #### Bubble Chart

 ![Bubble Chart](/img/patterns/data-viz-bubble.png)
 Bubble charts are used to visualize a data set with two to four dimensions.
-The first two dimensions are visualized as coordinates, the third as color and the fourth as size.
+The first two dimensions are visualized as coordinates, the third as color, and the fourth as size.

 :::